 To produce our reviews, we look across the market to find the very best road bike shoes with our specific lens forged from technical analysis, research, experience, and judgment.
 From that, we whittle down the best of the best road bike shoes and get them sent out to our product analysts.
-Once there, we do everything we can to push, pull, prod, and destroy the cycling shoes so we can get a better understanding of their performance and overall value to riders.
+Once there, we do everything we can to push, pull, prod, and destroy the cycling shoes to get a better understanding of their performance and overall value to riders.

 As we said, this one was pretty hard to screw up or ruin with bias.
 It was the easiest measure to check, simply using a digital food scale and the good old triple check method.
-All of the shoes we weighed were men's 44 and didn't have any additions like cleats.
+All of the shoes we weighed were men's 45 and didn't have any additions like cleats.
 It's pretty straightforward.
-As might be expected, the more expensive carbon fiber shoes tend to be the lightest and the less expensive shoes tend to be heavier.
+As might be expected, the more expensive carbon fiber shoes tend to be the lightest, and the less expensive shoes tend to be heavier.

 Testing power transfer was slightly more complicated than the other measures.
 It is mostly a measure of stiffness in the sole, which can be discerned from researching the materials and verifying with a few good climbs and sprints.
 What complicates it is that power can also be lost if there is too much give or movement in the upper, which takes more time, more miles, and longer, harder efforts to reveal.

 Adjustability comes into play at foot entry, during exercise, and at exit.
-We first tested this by tinkering with fastening systems to see how effective each one was - it's easy to open up and lock down when you get in, but is it going to adjust when you're in the middle of a pack that keeps surging into the 30s?
+We first tested this by tinkering with fastening systems to see how effective each one was - it's easy to open up and lockdown when you get in, but is it going to adjust when you're in the middle of a pack that keeps surging into the 30s?
 We spent a good deal of side by side time beside and on the trainer looking at the ease of entry and exit, in-motion adjustability (catch a buckle at the top of the stroke without stopping), and quick stop adjustment (stop pedaling without losing your pace).
 We also tested incremental adjustability at mid-ride for each shoe as our feet swelled.

 We looked at design, material, and wear to test this measure.
 Attributes like carbon fiber, premium synthetics, low-profile fasteners, reinforced wear zones, and heavy stitching help us determine durable designs.
-Rough, hard riding help us put those designs through the wringer.
+Rough, hard riding helps us put those designs through the wringer.
 We also look to see if other users experience durability problems and pay special attention to any features that other users report as weak or low quality.